jozavala-msft/data-accelerator/Local-mode-with-Docker.md

       ```
 # Deployment
    - Run the below commands in Powershell on Windows (and approve subsequent elevation request) or in Terminal on Mac

+        ```
+        docker run --rm --name dataxlocal -d -p 127.0.0.1:49080:2020 -p 127.0.0.1:4040:4040 mcr.microsoft.com/datax/dataxlocal:v1
+        ```

-     - **To get the latest docker image, delete the one you have downloaded previously.
-To do so, follow these steps:**
+   - If you want to get the latest docker image, delete the one you have downloaded previously and then run the above command.
+To delete already downloaded image, follow these steps:

         ```
         docker images -a
         ```